 Statements On or before the fifteenth (15th) Day of each calendar month, Buyer will render to Seller a statement setting forth, in terms of Mcf's and MMBtu's, the total quantity of Gas received hereunder at the Receipt Point(s) and the thermally Equivalent Quantity of Gas delivered hereunder at the Receipt and Delivery Point(s) during the immediately preceding Month and the amount payable therefor, in accordance with Section 2.1, and any other information reasonably requested by Seller.

 Financial Matters Payment for the quantity of Gas measured at the Delivery Point(s) during the preceding calendar Month shall be due on or before 25th Day of the Month.
 Billings, payments and statements shall be made to the accounts or the addresses/facsimiles, and as otherwise specified, in, and audits shall be performed in accordance with the provisions of, Exhibit "D." Upon request of either Party, the other shall provide, to the extent it has a legal right of access thereto, a copy of the Field Service provider and Transporter's or operator's allocation statement for the requested period.
 If Buyer or Seller should fail to remit any amounts in full when due, or if any adjustments are made, interest on the unpaid portion shall accrue from the date first due at the Interest Rate.
 If the due date for any payment to be made is not a Business Day, it shall be the following Business Day.
 In the event that Buyer and Seller are each required to pay an amount in the same Month hereunder, then the Parties may discharge their obligations to pay through netting.
 Seller shall remain fully responsible to assure compliance with the requirements of the Wyoming Royalty Payment Act, W.S. §§ 30-5-301, et seq.
 Buyer is not agreeing to assume Seller's responsibilities as provided in the Act.
 Upon Buyer's receipt of notice from Buyer as a member of SBLLC and/or Joint Energy Development Investments II, Limited Partnership as a member of SBLLC, Buyer shall make all payments hereunder directly to a SBLLC bank account as directed in such notice.
-Seller agrees that such payments made directly to SBLCC as directed in the preceding sentence shall satisfy all of Buyer's obligations for payment for all quantities of Gas received at the Delivery Point(s) hereunder and Buyer shall have no further payment obligations to Independent for such quantities of Gas.
+Seller agrees that such payments made directly to SBLLC as directed in the preceding sentence shall satisfy all of Buyer's obligations for payment for all quantities of Gas received at the Delivery Point(s) hereunder and Buyer shall have no further payment obligations to Independent for such quantities of Gas.

 Measurement.